TigersUniverse/Hypernex.Docs/docs/hosting-docs/setup/setupapi.md

 + Redis Database
 + Mongodb Database
-+ DigitalOcean Droplet or some other S3 Bucket
++ DigitalOcean Space or some other S3 Bucket
 + Domain with a valid A record
 + A Linux (recommended Ubuntu) Server with Node.JS installed